precice/tutorials/aste-turbine/README.md

 This case is a simple usage scenario for ASTE.
 Some features demonstrated by this tutorial:

 * Mapping from a fine grid (`0.009.vtk`) to a coarse grid (`0.01.vtk`).
-* Usage of ASTE partitioner.
+* Usage of `precice-aste-partition` executable.
-* Usage of ASTE mesh joiner.
+* Usage of `precice-aste-join` executable.
-* Usage of ASTE calculator for calculating a function on a given mesh.
+* Usage of `precice-aste-evaluate` executable for calculating a function on a given mesh.
-* Usage of ASTE.
+* Usage of `precice-aste-run` executable.

 ## Running ASTE

 Run the `run.sh` script.
 It performs the following steps:

 * Downloads the meshes from preCICE repository.
-* Using `vtk_calculator.py` script, calculates function `eggholder` on a finer grid.
+* Using `precice-aste-evaluate` script, calculates function `eggholder3d` on a finer grid.
-* Using `partition_mesh.py` script, partitions the coarse and fine mesh into 2 domains.
+* Using `precice-aste-partition` script, partitions the coarse and fine mesh into 2 domains.
-* Using `preciceMap` executable, maps the data from the fine grid to the coarse grid.
+* Using `precice-aste-run` executable, maps the data from the fine grid to the coarse grid.
-* Using `join_mesh.py`script, joins the result meshes into a final mesh.
+* Using `precice-aste-join`script, joins the result meshes into a final mesh.
-* Using ``vtk_calculator.py` script, calculates difference between mapped and original function on coarse grid.
+* Using `precice-aste-evaluate` script, calculates difference between mapped and original function on coarse grid.